MariuszUrban/mariuszurban/README.md

 You can freely browse the collections in different ways: by artist's name, work title, dimensions, year, colors, compositions, by items visible on the photos or just randomly.

-After setting up the account, you can save your findings and categorize them for further use.
+After setting up the account, you can save your findings, add notes and categorize them for further use.

+The app is not only diracted for cultural researchers and art practioners working as professional, but also for users interested in visual arts.

 <!--